 - Chatbots.
 If voice assistants are still a technology that only a part of consumers regularly uses, chatbots are an example of AI-powered tech that probably each of us has tried.
 Both on the stores' websites or integrated into retailers' mobile apps, chatbots of different complexity help users to make purchases quickly and easily with no need for managers to get involved every time.

 - Pricing.
-The uses cases outlined above were ones helping to enhance the shopping experience of each consumer.
+The use cases outlined above were ones helping to enhance the shopping experience of each consumer.
 But there are also AI use cases that help retailers to optimize processes and improve business performance.
 Pricing intelligence for retailers is one of the most illustrative examples.
-AI-powered algorithms can help to predict the demand patterns, find product own and cross-elasticities, reveal true competitors stealing a retailer's sales, etc.
+AI-powered algorithms can help to predict demand patterns, find product own and cross-elasticities, reveal true competitors stealing a retailer's sales, etc.

 Another example of AI use in inventory management is the so-called 'smart shelves'.
 This technology helps businesses to quickly identify the products which are about to run out of stock.
 Once the critical number of items remains, the AI-powered system immediately notifies the users.
 The control over the inventory level is also enhanced with automated checkout systems which eliminate the risk of an even when a product turns to be out of stock unexpectedly.

 - Predicting demand and understanding consumer behavior.
 For years, retailers tried to predict the customer's next move and find out how would the demand curve change in response to a particular event.
-Now, with the AI algorithms capable of analyzing large volumes of data, retailers can not only accurately identify in which products would a particular customer be interested the most but also predict the demand even for the new market entries.
+Now, with AI algorithms capable of analyzing large volumes of data, retailers can not only accurately identify in which products would a particular customer be interested the most but also predict the demand even for new market entries.

 - Stores fulfillment and inventory management.
 As shown above, AI solutions are already being massively adopted by businesses to prevent out-of-stock issues, optimize the supply chain, and reduce the risk of human involvement (which means also fewer chances of mistakes).
 Transparent real-time inventory management is achieved through combining AI tools with comprehensive machine-to-machine IoT analytics.